Short Courses & Events / Archive

 Designed to be inclusive and collaborative, the sessions will also be open to observers, with opportunities for audience-submitted questions in a final discussion segment.
 Each conversation will run approximately 30–45 minutes, with questions shared in advance while allowing space for wider dialogue and emerging topics.

-Free and open to all, this first of free live online discussions features renowned Broadway Vocal Coach Amanda Flynn, whose work with leading performers and productions offers unique insight into the demands of elite performance schedules.
+Free and open to all, this first of three live online discussions features renowned Broadway Vocal Coach Amanda Flynn, whose work with leading performers and productions offers unique insight into the demands of elite performance schedules.

 Together, we’ll discuss what it takes to sustain a healthy voice through the realities of eight shows a week, the technical foundations of resilient singing, rehearsal strategies that prevent overuse, and the recovery practices that support long-term vocal wellbeing.